screx/cwl-tutorial/README.md

 ```

+---

+> Objectives:
+> * Learn about advanced techniques used in CWL
+> * Learn about peripheral tools that can be used to help you construct workflows

 ## Visualization Tools

 A tool developed by rabix that allows the client to create workflows and tool descriptions in an aesthetically pleasing GUI.
 It allows the client to visualize these descriptions from their inputs and outputs, to the interactions between the tools and how something can flow from the input of one tool to the output of (several) others.